Chapter 14: Re-Breathing the Past

 All the steps in this series matter, but this is the one I struggled to follow through on.
 The one I often tried to do halfway.
 Why?
 Because feeling buried emotions usually sucks.
 It's uncomfortable, often painful.
 That’s why we avoided feeling them in the first place!

-Follow the steps below, and you’ll avoid the trap I lived in for 15 years: talking about feelings instead of feeling them.
+Follow the steps below, and you can avoid the trap I lived in for 15 years: talking about feelings instead of feeling them.

 In the rest of this chapter, I’ll share techniques that helped me reconnect with the emotions I buried.
 I’ll keep it simple so you can try them right away.